misiektoja/spotify_monitor/docs/configuration.md

 <a id="webhook-settings"></a>
 ## Webhook Settings

-A delivery keeps its original destination and credentials for every retry.
-Provider errors also redact Bearer and Basic credentials echoed without their Authorization scheme.
-Reloaded settings apply to the next delivery.
-Discord templates must produce a JSON object.
-Dictionary templates and JSON strings are supported, including strings with escaped format braces.
-Unknown fields such as `{descripton}` and placeholders the alert cannot fill are reported with the template text that failed, before delivery.
-Legacy JSON strings with doubled object braces still work.
-Alert text is expanded once, so quotes and braces in a title remain literal text.
-Mentions remain disabled in every template.

 Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook alerts work with or without email.
 Run `spotify_monitor --setup`, choose webhook alerts and select Discord or ntfy.

-`WEBHOOK_PROVIDER` selects the request format.
-It defaults to `"discord"` so existing configurations keep working.
-Standard Discord and public `ntfy.sh` URLs automatically select the matching format if this configured value is stale.
-While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
-A warning appears only when your configuration file sets a provider the URL disagrees with.
-Self-hosted ntfy and compatible endpoints still use the configured provider.
-For an explicit one-run override, use `--webhook-provider discord` or `--webhook-provider ntfy`.
+`WEBHOOK_PROVIDER` defaults to `"discord"`.
+Standard Discord and public `ntfy.sh` URLs are recognized automatically.
+Set the provider explicitly for self-hosted ntfy or compatible endpoints.
+For one run, use `--webhook-provider discord` or `--webhook-provider ntfy`.

 <a id="discord"></a>
 ### Discord